Cancer Support group

 Grieving a loved one

 Canteen also provides a range of written resources to help navigate the complex emotions and practical challenges that can arise during times of loss.
-Whether you're figuring out how to talk about your loved one’s death or seeking emotional support in the aftermath, these resources are designed to offer guidance and reassurance when it's needed most.
+Whether figuring out how to talk about a loved one’s death or seeking emotional support in the aftermath, these resources are designed to offer guidance and reassurance when it's needed most.

-Additional support young groups
+Additional support beyond groups

 • One-on-one online counselling with trained staff who can offer tailored support